hybridsjs/hybrids/docs/router/view.md

 If the `dialog` option is set to `true`, the view becomes a dialog, which is displayed on the top of the full-screen views rather than replacing them (still the memory stack contains all of the views).
 Like ordinary views, it supports using backward browser navigation.
 Also, the dialog can be closed by pressing the escape key.
 Additionally, the router traps the focus from a keyboard on the current dialog.

 Dialogs should be used for prompts, alerts, and messages displayed in the context of the parent view.
-As they don't exist standalone, the router protects from running the application with the dialog as an entry point and resolves the state to the parent view.
+As they don't exist standalone, the router protects from running the application with the dialog as an entry point and resolves the state to the parent view (it clears out the stack to the top view).

 ```javascript
 import { define, html, router } from "hybrids";